empathyco/x/.github/contributing/commits.md

 #### Issue

 To properly link the commit with the issue ID, add it to the end of the commit footer.
-The change log includes a link to the task so users can read more about the motivation of the change.
+The changelog includes a link to the task so users can read more about the motivation of the change.

 ```
 EX-1234